philipsahli/django-golive/README.md

 > - follow [me] on Twitter
 > - join the [Mailinglist]

-django-golive is focusing on the tasks executed on your hosts to deploy and operate a Django-powered site.
+django-golive is focusing on the tasks executed on your servers to deploy and operate a Django-powered site.
-For the most common Django-sites you have to create a virtualenv, setup a database, install python-modules from pip and setup a webserver in front of a WSGI-process.
+For the most common configurations you have to create a virtualenv, setup a database, install python-modules from pip and setup a webserver in front of a WSGI-process.

 All these steps is doing django-golive for you.
 All you have to do is to prepare your project, which takes less